gleitz/howdoi/docs/development_env.md

 output = howdoi.howdoi(args)
 ```

-#### Notes :
+#### Notes

-- **Parsing queries yourself is the older way to pass in queries and may be deprecated in the future.
-Prefer the first example.**
+- Parsing queries yourself is the older way to pass in queries and may be deprecated in the future.
+Please use the first example.
-- **If you try running python howdoi/howdoi.py (without -m) you might get ValueError: Attempted relative import in non-package.**
+- If you try running `python howdoi/howdoi.py` (without -m) you might get `ValueError: Attempted relative import in non-package`.